microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

     - Configure the custom action parameters to match your Azure environment.
     - Have a look at the custom action, and feel free to modify the test code to your liking.
 One could consider building a python test script instead of using the az ml command to test the endpoint more thoroughly.
 Please note that the az ml commands would enable you to retrieve any required metadata about the endpoint for further testing (for instance its URI) and that you can customize targetting a specific deployment of the endpoint URI (via a header hint named 'azureml-model-deployment').
 See https://docs.microsoft.com/en-us/azure/machine-learning/how-to-safely-rollout-managed-endpoints#test-the-new-deployment

-    Test your CD pipeline by checking your code into your own development branch, and going to the GitHub UI under 'Actions', and select 'my_workshhop_CD', and trigger it on your own branch.
+    Test your CD pipeline by checking your code into your own development branch, and going to the GitHub UI under 'Actions', and select 'my_workshhop_cd', and trigger it on your own branch.

     Troubleshoot and debug until the first two steps of the CD pipeline (deployment + test) are functional.